capacitor-community/photoviewer/README.md

 <h3 align="center">PHOTO VIEWER</h3>
 <p align="center"><strong><code>@capacitor-community/photoviewer</code></strong></p>
 <br>
-<p align="center" style="font-size:50px;color:red"><strong>Capacitor 3 BETA  Android and iOS </strong></p>
+<p align="center" style="font-size:50px;color:red"><strong>Capacitor 3 BETA  Android, iOS and Web </strong></p>
-<p align="center" style="font-size:50px;color:red"><strong>Web and Electron 🚧</strong></p><br>
+<p align="center" style="font-size:50px;color:red"><strong>Electron 🚧</strong></p><br>

 <p align="center">
-  Capacitor community plugin for Native Photo Viewer allowing to open fullscreen a selected picture from a grid of pictures with zoom-in and sharing features.
+  Capacitor community plugin for Web and Native Photo Viewer allowing to open fullscreen a selected picture from a grid of pictures with zoom-in and sharing features.
 A picture can be acessed by url or base64.
+On iOS plugin, the creation of a movie from the pictures stored in the <strong>All Photos</strong> folder is now available.
 </p>
 <br>
 <p align="center">